May 14, 2020

 The above ruling is quite relevant for money remittance companies and potentially other businesses which are primarily operated from outside India with some preparatory and auxiliary activities in India.
 It is to be noted though that India has introduced an equalization levy of 2% on certain nonresident service providers providing services to customers in India and its application with respect to the specific facts may need evaluation.

-On 31 March 2020, the Indonesian Government published an emergency measure to manage the economic impact of the COVID-19 crisis, including tax policy changes.
+On 31 March 2020, the Indonesian Government published an to manage the economic impact of the COVID-19 crisis, including tax policy changes.
 Among others, the emergency measure makes changes to the taxation of cross-border trading through an Electronic System or e-commerce.
 A foreign seller, service provider or Trading Organizer Through Electronic System (PPMSE) meeting the significant economic presence criteria can be deemed to have a PE and subject to income tax in Indonesia.
 The significant economic presence will be further defined in future regulations with reference to the level of: consolidated group revenue, sales in Indonesia, and/or the number of users in Indonesia.

 If income tax cannot be imposed due to the application of a double tax convention, the foreign seller, service provider or PPMSE meeting the significant economic presence criteria will be subject to an Electronic Transaction Tax (ETT).
 The tax rate, tax base and the procedure to calculate income tax and the ETT shall be regulated by a Government Regulation.